Adding Electronic Signatures to PDFs in iOS

 Signature annotations can be created, updated, and deleted if your license includes either the Annotations component or the Electronic Signatures component.
 If your license includes Electronic Signatures but not Annotations, then signatures are the only type of annotation that can be modified: Modifications to ink or image annotations where

-isSignature is false, or to annotations of any other type, will be disallowed.
+false, or to annotations of any other type, will be disallowed.

 For example, to create an ink signature: